Skip to content

 • Configuration-driven integrations, hot-swapped at runtime - no version lock

-• Serverless on Azure App Service — no Windows to patch
+• Serverless on Azure App Service - nothing to patch

 • Web console only - no Visual Studio, no compiled releases